The following topics will be presented:

 Right now there are at least three publicly known ranking systems for cell phones (CPIQ [IEEE P1858, in preparation ], DxOmark , VCX ) that try to tell us which camera phone provides the best image quality.
 Now that IEEE is about to publish the P1858 standard with currently only 6 Image quality parameters the question arises how many parameters are needed to characterize a camera in a current cell phone and how important is each factor for the perceived quality.

 For testing the importance of a factor the IEEE cellphone image quality group (CPIQ) has created psychophysical studies for all 6 image quality factors that are described in the first version of IEEE P1858.
 That way a connection between the physical measurement of the image quality aspect and the perceived quality can be made.

 "Auto Focus Performance – What can we expect from today’s cameras?"

 Uwe Artmann (CTO Image Engineering)

 The technology to let a camera automatically focus on the main object is more than 40 years old.
-We have a look at today’s cameras and their auto focus performance.
+We have a look at today’s cameras and their autofocus performance.
 All tests are performed from the end-user perspective, so with final hardware and without access to the internal processing.
-With this information engineers get a better understanding on what to expect from today’s cameras and how to design test procedures for system with auto focus systems.
+With this information, engineers can get a better understanding of what to expect from today’s cameras and how to design test procedures for a system with autofocus systems.
 As an international standard is on its way, we also support the efforts of ISO with this work.
-We check for repeatability, accuracy and timing of the auto focus systems in mobile phone cameras and system cameras and compare the different technologies behind it.
+We check for repeatability, accuracy and timing of the autofocus systems in mobile phone cameras and system cameras and compare the different technologies behind it.